deislabs/mystikos/doc/dev-jumpstart.md

 * The `tests` folder contains test cases we run for CI/CD pipelines.
-* The `solutions` folder contains sophisticated applications we can run with Open LibOS.
+* The `solutions` folder contains sophisticated applications we can run with Mystikos.
 They are also covered by the CI/CD pipeline.
 * The `samples` folder contains test cases for evolving features which are not stable enough to be moved into `tests`.
-* The `scripts` folder contains several helper scripts for using Open LibOS or integrating with the pipeline.
+* The `scripts` folder contains several helper scripts for using Mystikos or integrating with the pipeline.
-* The `tools` folder contains a SGX enclave that bootstraps Open LibOS, as well as the host launcher.
+* The `tools` folder contains a SGX enclave that bootstraps Mystikos, as well as the host launcher.